AMSTERDAM

 Zaanse Schans

-Yes, there are windmills—but also working bakeries, wooden houses, and historic Dutch crafts still in motion.
-It’s a tourist destination, but a beautiful one.
-Go early, go midweek, and don’t skip the ferry ride across the Zaan River.
+Yes, the windmills.
+But also: working bakeries, wooden houses, historic Dutch craftwork still in motion.
+It's a tourist destination — we're not going to pretend otherwise — but it's a beautiful one.
+Go early, go midweek, take the ferry across the Zaan.

 The Hague